-Depending on the site-specific contaminants, protective programs various must be implemented prior to sampling the first well.
-The site Health and Safety Plan should be reviewed with specific emphasis placed on the protection program planned for the sampling Standard safe operating practices tasks. should be followed, such as minimizing contact with potential contaminants in both the liquid and vapor phase through the use of appropriate personal protective equipment.
+Depending on the site-specific contaminants, various protective programs must be implemented prior to sampling the first well.
+The site Health and Safety Plan should be reviewed with specific emphasis placed on the protection program planned for the sampling tasks.
+Standard safe operating practices should be followed, such as minimizing contact with potential contaminants in both the liquid and vapor phase through the use of appropriate personal protective equipment.